 Reason for Leaving: Resignation

-If you left under a settlement agreement and have agreed a reference with the College, only this agreed reference will be used.
+If you left under a settlement agreement and have agreed on a reference with the university, only this agreed reference will be used.

 Who can help if I need further information or assistance?

-If you are at all concerned about the content or type of reference you may receive, particularly if you have experienced unacceptable behaviour, please speak to your HR Strategic Partner, who can offer advice.
+If you are at all concerned about the content or type of reference you may receive, particularly if you have experienced unacceptable behaviour, please speak to your Strategic Partner who can offer advice.

 Guidance for managers

-Do I require consent from the individual to be able to respond to a reference request?
+Do I require the individual's consent to respond to a reference request?

 Yes – check that the individual has given their consent first.
-If they have left the College since 2018, they should have indicated their consent on their leavers form.
-If you do not hold a copy of the leavers form, you can request this information from the HR Staff Hub.
-The person requesting the reference may be able to show you that they have given their consent by, for example, providing a signed agreement form or a letter from the employee giving their consent.
+If they have left the university since 2018, they should have indicated their consent on their leavers form.
+If you do not hold a copy of the leavers form, you can request this information from the Staff Hub.
+The person requesting the reference may be able to show they have given their consent by, for example, providing a signed agreement form or a letter from the employee.

-If you are providing a reference for an internal candidate, they should have confirmed their consent by agreeing to the Data Privacy Policy Statement on TalentLink (the College’s recruitment platform).
+If you are providing a reference for an internal candidate, they should have confirmed their consent by agreeing to the Data Privacy Policy Statement on TalentLink (the university’s recruitment platform).

 Under GDPR legislation, employers must ensure that they have a legal basis for processing data in relation to giving a reference.
 You must therefore consider whether you are satisfied that the individual has given their consent and wishes for the reference to be provided before doing so.